-The science tests were assembled under a LOFT test design.
-Tests were assembled using AIR's adaptive testing algorithm.
+The science tests were assembled under a LOFT test design, with the exception of the braille, paper-pencil and remote forms.
+Tests were assembled using CAI's adaptive testing algorithm.
 The adaptive item selection algorithm selects items based on their content value and information value.
 At any given point during the test, the content value an item is determined by its contribution to meeting the blueprint, given the content characteristics of the items that have already been administered.
 During the test, the content value increases for items that exhibit features that have not met their designated minimum as the end of the test approaches.
 Vice versa, the content value decreases for items with content features for which the minimum has been met.
 The information value of an item is based on the item information function evaluated at the estimated proficiency.
 The proficiency estimate is updated throughout the test.
 Under a LOFT test design, the items are selected solely based on their contributions to meeting the blueprint by assigning a weight of zero to the information value of an item with respect to the underlying proficiency.
-The blueprint is given in Table 25 through Table 27.
-Details for AIR's adaptive testing algorithm are described in Volume 2, Appendix J, of this technical report.
+The blueprint is given in Table 31 through Table 33.
+Details for CAI's adaptive testing algorithm are described in Volume 2, Test Development, Appendix J, Algorithm Design.
+The braille and paper-pencil tests were accommodated fixed-forms.
+The remote forms were fixed-forms that allowed for assessing science among students taking the test remotely.
+They were fixed-forms to reduce the risk of the content of items being compromised.
+The form construction of the accommodated forms is discussed in Volume 2, Section 4.4, Paper-Pencil Accommodation Form Construction.

-Table 25.
+Table 31.
 Science Test Blueprint, Grade 5